-Home Remedies for Cold Sores
+Home Remedies That Help With Cold Sores Symptoms

 - When the cold sore arrives, apply a non-prescription ointment or gel for pain relief, following the instructions on the label.